relaxdiego/terminus/README.md

 Setting up VLANs
 ----------------

-At this point, your baremetals should be able to ping each other on the `192.168.100.x` subnet.
-Likewise, the baremetals and virtual machines should also be able to ping each other on said subnet.
+At this point, your baremetal and virtual machines should be able to ping each other on the `192.168.100.x` subnet.
 If that's not the case, double check your netplan config for all baremetal and virtual machines before proceeding.

 As per [this blog](https://web.archive.org/web/20200211182440/http://blog.davidvassallo.me/2012/05/05/kvm-brctl-in-linux-bringing-vlans-to-the-guests/), if we want to have our infra nodes be VLAN-aware, we must first make sure our baremetal hosts are aware of the VLAN.
-It's also important to define and attach our VLANs to `br0` rather than the baremetal host's physical interface, otherwise the packets will be untagged before they reach our infra nodes.
+It's also important to define and attach our VLANs to `br0` rather than the baremetal host's physical interface, otherwise the packets will be untagged before they even reach br0.
 Thus, make sure to append the following to your baremetal host's `/etc/netplan/xxxxxxx.yaml` file:

 ```
   vlans: